 Time Limits Apply to Alabama Workers’ Compensation

-According to Alabama law, injured workers generally have two years following their accident to file a claim.
+According to the Code of Alabama section 6-2-38, injured workers generally have two years following their accident to file a claim.
 Allowing this time limit to expire could affect your ability to recover compensation.

-A representative of the Morris Bart law firm can help you understand how this deadline and other legal rules apply to your case when you call us for a free consultation.
+A representative of our law firm can help you understand how this deadline and other legal rules apply to your case when you call us for a free consultation.

 to find a Morris Bart office near you.